MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-os-wait-stats-transact-sql.md

  **External waits** occur when a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] worker is waiting for an external event, such as an extended stored procedure call or a linked server query, to finish.
 When you diagnose blocking issues, remember that external waits do not always imply that the worker is idle, because the worker may actively be running some external code.

- `sys.dm_os_wait_stats` shows the time for waits that have completed.
+ This dynamic management view shows the time for waits that have completed.
 This dynamic management view does not show current waits.

  A [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] worker thread is not considered to be waiting if any of the following is true: